How to Develop Boundaries in your Homeschool Life

 It was my kids that figured this out before I did.

-- Their mom doesn’t really teach them every knowledge bit known to a public school teacher (although their dad almost can;)
+• Mom doesn’t hold every knowledge bit known to a public school teacher (although their dad almost can 😉)

 So I took a cue from their behaviour and recognized I don’t have to answer anybody’s questions about homeschooling.